DanialArab/Docker/README.md

         cd ~ # to go to the home directory ls path  if i want to see the contents of a directory without navigating to it I can specify the path in front of ls, we can have relative or absolute path

 When you use the command cd /, you are changing to the root directory of the file system.By default, the root directory contains various system directories, including a directory called "root."
 This "root" directory is different from the root directory itself.
 It is typically used as the **home directory for the root user**, which is the superuser or administrator of the system.
-Only the root user can access this directoryu.
+Only the root user can access this directory.

-Home is where howe directories for the uisers are stored so at a machine with multiple users each user has a home directory here.
+Inside the root directory (cd / then ls) we have the home directory, which is where howe directories for the users are stored so at a machine with multiple users each user has a home directory here.

 <a name="11"></b>
 ### Manipulating files and directories